keichi/hpcmaspa17-pfanalyzer/src/4_proposal.md

 The reason can be explained as follows.
 Existing MPI profilers replace the standard MPI functions provided by MPI libraries with instrumented functions by utilizing the MPI Profiling Interface (PMPI).
 An advantage of this approach is that it works regardless of a specific MPI implementation.
-However, it fails to capture the internal information of the MPI library.
+However, this approach fails to capture the internal information of the MPI library.
 Meanwhile, collective communication functions are internally implemented as a combination of point-to-point communication in MPI implementations.
 These underlying point-to-point communication are hidden from PMPI-based profilers and excluded from the communication patterns emitted by profilers.

 <!-- PERUSEの紹介 -->
 To accurately capture the underlying point-to-point communication of collective